mrwadams/honeyagents/README.md

 - Update deny lists dynamically to block identified threats.
 - Generate detailed threat intelligence reports of attackers' actions.

+If you'd like a quick (<5 minutes) overview of the project and its capabilities then check out the [demo video](https://www.youtube.com/watch?v=xjQnWf3xWpU).

 ## Features

 - **Intelligent Threat Detection**: Uses autonomous agents to gather detailed information on attack patterns observed during honeypot interactions.